 - Alpine Climbing

 The Outdoor Research Alti gloves are the warmest and the most technical gloves in this review.
 They are best for alpine climbers, mountaineers and others who plan to do trips in extremely harsh winter conditions and thus need a warm and durable pair of gloves.
-The gloves feature a shell equipped with Gore-Tex inserts for protection against water and wind.
-Under the shell is an insulation layer that contains 100 grams of synthetic PrimaLoft Gold insulation, which offers a superb warmth-to-weight ratio, dries fast and is well-compressible.
-Furthermore, it maintains warmth even when wet – which does not apply to natural insulation- as for example goose down.
-The manufacturer claims that the PrimaLoft Gold maintains 98% of warmth when wet which is indeed impressive.
-The innermost layer – the liner, is removable and also insulated with PrimaLoft Gold fill (170 grams) and can thus be used in warmer weather as a standalone glove.
-With the Outdoor Research Alti gloves you therefore get two pairs of gloves in one, so to speak.
-In addition to superb construction and materials, the gloves also feature pull loops, carabiner loops and gauntlet closures.
-The liners can be tightened in wrist with Velcro-type tightening system.
-The Outdoor Research Alti gloves provide great warmth and durability and are therefore highly popular among mountaineers and alpine climbers.
+The gloves feature a shell with Gore-Tex inserts for protection against snow and wind.
+The insulation layer has 3.5 ounces of synthetic PrimaLoft Gold insulation, which offers a superb warmth-to-weight ratio, dries fast and compresses well.
+Furthermore, it maintains warmth even when wet – which does not apply to natural insulation materials like for example goose down.
+The manufacturer claims that the PrimaLoft Gold maintains 98% of its warmth when wet, which is indeed impressive.
+The innermost layer – the liner, is removable and insulated with PrimaLoft Gold synthetic fill (6 ounces).
+Therefore, it can be used as a standalone glove in warmer conditions.
+With Outdoor Research Alti gloves you thus get two pairs of gloves in one, so to speak.
+In addition to the advanced construction and materials, the gloves also feature pull loops, carabiner loops and gauntlet closures.
+The liners can be tightened at the wrists with a Velcro-type tightening system.
+The Outdoor Research Alti gloves provide great warmth and durability and are therefore perfect for mountaineers and alpine climbers.

 2. Black Diamond Soloist